Pat Dugan: Fictional character biography

 Like the rest of the Seven Soldiers, Dugan is younger than he should be, owing to time travel.
 For a time, Dugan would become even younger, aged to pre-adolescence with many other heroes due to Klarion the Witch Boy.
 He joins in on at least one battle while armorless (presumably because his armor is now too big), tackling a mystically created monster with his bare hands.
 Pat, along with most everyone affected, turns back to normal when Klarion is blackmailed into reversing the effects.

 Pat worked with the Justice Society of America for a short time, mostly in a supporting role.
 He retooled one of Ted Knight's old designs and created the Steel Eagle, a new aircraft for the team.
 He also completely re-engineered S.T.R.I.P.E., changing its entire appearance.

 Later, Pat and his family were almost slain by The Fourth Reich, a Nazi organization who tried to wipe out heroic legacies.
 Right before this, Pat was encouraging his son, Mike, not to create S.T.R.I.P.E. parts in shop class.
 Pat and his family were saved by the Justice Society.
 Later, Pat hosted Courtney's birthday party at his house, inviting the whole Justice Society.

 A while later, when Courtney was missing, Pat offered to Power Girl that he could get S.T.R.I.P.E. out and help find her, to which Power Girl stated was not necessary.

 In September 2011, The New 52 rebooted DC's continuity.
 Pat Dugan is the boyfriend of Barbara Whitmore.
 Courtney was cleaning out the office of Barbara Whitmore's boyfriend Pat Dugan when she found a staff, a belt, and a shirt with a star on it.
 While trying them on, she became Stargirl and caught the perpetrator of a fire she spotted.
 The heroic actions went viral.
 Courtney was informed by Pat that the person who originally wielded the equipment has died.
 Though Pat agreed to train her, Courtney had to respond to the criminal activity caused by Shadow Thief who was taking hostages to draw out a superhero.

 In the "Watchmen" sequel "Doomsday Clock", S.T.R.I.P.E. returns alongside many other superheroes to the DC Universe when Doctor Manhattan, inspired by Superman, undoes the changes that he made to the timeline that erased the Justice Society and the Legion of Super-Heroes.

-In the pages of "The New Golden Age", Pat took Courtney to Myrtle Beach at the time when the Seven Soldiers of Victory were reassembled by the Jill Carlyle version of Crimson Avenger.
+In the pages of "The New Golden Age", Pat took Courtney to Myrtle Beach at the time when the Seven Soldiers of Victory were reassembled by the Crimson Avenger (Jill Carlyle).
 Pat operated S.T.R.I.P.E. when they were fighting Clock King.
-Pat would later mention to Courtney that Wing is buried in his grave when she brought up what Crimson Avenger said to her before being sent back to his own time.
+Pat would later mention to Courtney that Wing is buried in his grave when she brought up what Crimson Avenger (Lee Travis) said to her before being sent back to his own time.
 He mentions to Courtney that Cyclone and Jakeem Thunder are still her friends.